Tompototom/Lap-time-simulations-/README.md

 The optimisation route that I took was too optimise a parameter in Optimumlap with for example the "batch" run option.
 Then use that value in the Openlap software.

-If you are a VUB Racing student you may contact me (Tom Paquet) for more information or my simulated data.
+Feel free to contact me if you are a VUB Racing student for more information or my simulated data.